mike01/pypacker/README.md

 		print("got layer 3 packet: %s" % p)
 	psock.close()

+##### Key features

+- Create network packets on different OSI layers using keywords or raw bytes
+- Auto dissect packets giving raw packet bytes
+- Concatination of layers via "+" like packet = layer1 + layer2
+- Fast access to layers via packet[tcp.TCP] notation
+- Readable packet structure using print(packet) or similar statements
+- Read packets via Pcap/tcpdump file reader
+- Live packet reading/writing using a capsulated socket API
+- Auto Checksum calculation (on changes)
+- Match replies via "direction()"
+- Create new protocols (see FAQ)

 #### What you can NOT do with it
-Pypacker is not as full-blown feature-rich as other packet-analyzer like Scapy, so you can't automatically create neat graphics out of TCP-sequence-numbers, use it as a port-scanner, fingerprint servers	or use it as a fuzzer by writing one line of code.
+Pypacker is not as full-blown feature-rich as other packet-analyzer like Scapy, so you can't automatically create neat graphics out of TCP-sequence-numbers, use it as a port-scanner, fingerprint servers or use it as a fuzzer out of the box.
 Those kind of features can easy be written using open-source tools like gnuplot and very few lines of python-code.

 Please feel free to post bug-reports / patches / feature-requests.
 Please read the bugtracker for already knwown bugs before filing a new one!

 ### Prerequisites
 - Python 3.x
+- Un*x based operating system

+### Installation
+Default way of installing Python modules: python setup.py install

 ### Examples
 See directory pypacker/examples and testcases in pypacker/tests/.